 - Sign in to the portal website as an administrator of your organization and click Organization > Settings > Security.

 - In the Logins section, click the New SAML login button, and select the One identity provider option.
 On the Specify properties page, type your organization's name (for example, City of Redlands).

 When users access the portal website, this text displays as part of the SAML sign in option (for example, Using your City of Redlands account).

 - Choose Automatically or Upon invitation from an administrator to specify whetherusers can join the organization automatically or upon invitation.
 The first option allows users to sign in to the organization with their organization-specific login without intervention from an administrator.
 Their account is registered with the organization automatically the first time they sign in.
-The second option necessitates the administrator to register the necessary accounts with the organization using a command line utility or sample Python script.
+The second option necessitates the administrator to register the necessary accounts with the organization using a command line utility.
 Once the accounts have been registered, users can sign in to the organization.